Olksdrd/telegram-live-parser/README.md

     "session_name": "parser",
 }
 ```
 4. Run `python src/form_chats_list.py` to auto generate a list with IDs of *all* the channels and chats that you are subscribed to.
+- (optional) before running the script, create a chat with yourself.
+Then it will be much easier to test the script and database connection.
-During this first connection attempt you'll be asked to enter a confirmation code.
-It will be saved in the `<session_name>.session` file and as long as that file persists you shouldn't be prompted to enter the code again (at least I hope so).
+- During this first connection attempt you'll be asked to enter a confirmation code.
+- Authentication will be saved in the `<session_name>.session` file and as long as that file persists you shouldn't be prompted to enter the code again (at least I hope so).
+- You can also login with bot token (`tg_client.start(bot_token=)`), but iterating over dialogs don't work with it.
+I think you can still use bot token in the parser itself (step 6), but at this point there is no benefit.
+- Maybe try disabling 2FA and login with you phone and password directly to avoid confirmation code on first login `tg_client.start(phone=, password=)`.
 5. If you don't want to parse all of you subscriptions, just delete corresponding chats from `./utils/chats_to_parse.json`.
-6. Launch the parser `python src/parser.py`
+6. Launch the parser `python src/live_parser.py`.
+It will use already existing session file to login without confirmation code.

 ### Dashboard

-Launch a dashboard by running `python dashboard/app.py`.
+(Optional) Launch a dashboard by running `docker compose up -d dashboard` and then go to http://localhost:8050/.

+(Check that env variables in dockerfile are correct)